-Tanya Hayes Lee is a visual artist who works primarily in oil on canvas to depict landscapes — those that do exist and those that should — in a modern abstract impressionist style.
-Her paintings convey the sublime in nature in all of its manifestations and they are visual metaphors for our relationships to the world and to each other.
+Tanya Hayes Lee is a visual artist who works primarily in oil in a modern abstract impressionist style.
+Her paintings convey the sublime in nature and are visual metaphors for our relationships to the world and to each other.

-Lee studied studio art at the Mass College of Art, Scottsdale Artist School, and Northern Arizona University.
-She lives and works in Cambridge and exhibits at the Rockport Art Association and Museum, Cambridge Art Association, and Cambridge Open Studios, as well as sundry nontraditional venues.
+She studied studio art at the Mass College of Art, Scottsdale Artist School, and Northern Arizona University.
+Lee lives and works in Cambridge and exhibits at the Rockport Art Association and Museum, Cambridge Art Association, and Cambridge, Fort Point Arts Community, and Arlington open studios, as well as sundry traditional and nontraditional venues.